 - Keep the process simple by writing in plain English and explain any planning terms that we need to use. - Communicate clearly by explaining the reasons why we want to involve you and receive your comments. - Make it easy for you to get involved by setting out when and where you can provide your comments.
-We will always try and plan public events so they are accessible to all people and groups and use existing community involvement networks. - Be inclusive by providing information in an accessible format and giving clear advice on how the planning system works, and encourage involvement from those groups that are not usually involved in the planning process. - Be transparent and objective through the consideration of reasonable policy options for the Local Plan and presenting all relevant facts about development proposals. - Share information with you using the Council's website, in libraries and in the Town Hall whenever this is appropriate and effective. - Make copies of Local Plan documents available to view at key locations throughout the Islands. - Make sure your involvement is effective by ensuring all comments received by the authority are recorded, read carefully and taken into account. - Strive to meet our targets for the preparation of the Local Plan (Refer to Leaflet 2), and also Government targets for the determination of applications within the statutory timeframe (8 weeks for minor and other applications and 13 weeks for major applications Refer to Leaflet 3).
+We will always try and plan public events so they are accessible to all people and groups and use existing community involvement networks.
+Although due to the current COVID-19 pandemic there will be no 'manned' public consultation events. - Be inclusive by providing information in an accessible format and giving clear advice on how the planning system works, and encourage involvement from those groups that are not usually involved in the planning process. - Be transparent and objective through the consideration of reasonable policy options for the Local Plan and presenting all relevant facts about development proposals. - Share information with you using the Council's website, in libraries and in the Town Hall whenever this is appropriate and effective. - Make copies of Local Plan documents available to view at key locations throughout the Islands. - Make sure your involvement is effective by ensuring all comments received by the authority are recorded, read carefully and taken into account. - Strive to meet our targets for the preparation of the Local Plan (Refer to Leaflet 2), and also Government targets for the determination of applications within the statutory timeframe (8 weeks for minor and other applications and 13 weeks for major applications Refer to Leaflet 3).